 These firms' servers use only about 15 percent or less of their power from renewable and other clean sources, according to the group.
 This puts them in the middle of the pack compared with other tech firms.
 Yahoo and Dell both get most of their power from renewable and clean sources.

 However, some tech giants took issue with Greenpeace's numbers.

 Greenpeace says it shared its findings with both Apple and Amazon.
 Both companies told the group the estimates were not accurate, but according to Greenpeace, they refused to provide more accurate information about their power usage.

-"Our data center in North Carolina will draw about 20 megawatts at full capacity, and we are on track to supply more than 60% of that power on-site from renewable sources including a solar farm and fuel cell installation which will each be the largest of their kind in the country," said Kristin Huguet, an Apple spokesperson.
-"We believe this industry-leading project will make Maiden the greenest data center ever built, and it will be joined next year by our new facility in Oregon running on 100% renewable energy."
+"Our data center in North Carolina will draw about 20 megawatts at full capacity, and we are on track to supply more than 60 percent of that power on-site from renewable sources including a solar farm and fuel cell installation which will each be the largest of their kind in the country," said Kristin Huguet, an Apple spokesperson.
+"We believe this industry-leading project will make Maiden the greenest data center ever built, and it will be joined next year by our new facility in Oregon running on 100 percent renewable energy."

-Amazon refused to discuss any details about energy consumption at their data centers, but called the report "inaccurate."
+Amazon refused to discuss any details about energy consumption at its data centers, but called the report "inaccurate."